Bipolar Disorder

 NB if taking lithium, measure plasma lithium levels to guide dose increase.

 The core concept of treating bipolar depression is NOT to offer an antidepressant alone.
-Either give antidepressant with an antipsychotic, or don't at all.
+Either give an antidepressant with an antipsychotic, or don't at all.

 Offer psychological interventions and family intervention